jpmintz01/oTree/README.md

 - block browser commands (back/reload/keyboard/etc)

 Fixed in this version:
-- added possibility of fixed decisions for various players in RPS<br>
+- added possibility of fixed decisions for various players in P-W (same technique as RPS - see below)

 -- added lists in rps models.py under Constants<br>
 -- does python's random function provide enough true randomness?<br>
 -- lists came from the following code which I ran for 50 rounds :<br>

+Fixed in recent versions:
+- Removed flying F-16 (or fix animation)
+- removed "what type of algorithm were you playing against?"
+- Added other participant IDs & wait pages.
+- fixed html formatting errors
+- started version tracking
+- added possibility of fixed decisions for various players in RPS<br>
 ________________
 <pre>
 import random